omerco-ctrl/ACCheckoutSDK/README.md

-# 💳 ACCheckoutSDK
+# 💳 ACPaymentLinks

-ACCheckoutSDK is a lightweight, in-app iOS checkout SDK by Appcharge.
+  ACPaymentLinks is a lightweight, in-app iOS checkout SDK by Appcharge.
 This repository contains the public CocoaPods integration and a prebuilt static `.xcframework`.

 ## 📦 SDK Overview

-- **Version:** 3.0.0
 - **Minimum iOS:** 13.0
 - **Framework type:** Static `.xcframework`
 - **Distribution:** CocoaPods